Student Health Services

 We want to keep all our students in school healthy and ready to learn.
 Your help is needed in this process.
 If your child has an illness that is contagious and can easily spread to other students it would be best for them to stay home until they feel better.

-SORE THROATS: Most sore throats occur due to a mild viral illness and will self-resolve.
-If a child has no fever and does not feel otherwise ill, they may attend school.
-If the sore throat is accompanied by other symptoms such as headache, stomachache, and/or rash, he/she should see their healthcare provider to rule out strep throat or other contagious illnesses.
+- SORE THROATS: If the sore throat is accompanied by other symptoms such as headache, stomachache, and/or rash, he/she should contact your healthcare provider.
 Students being treated for strep throat may return to school after a full 24 hours of treatment with an antibiotic, and feel well enough to participate in school.

 -

-● Impetigo is a contagious superficial skin infection that looks like a crusty yellowish scab or sometimes a large blister.
+Impetigo is a contagious superficial skin infection that looks like a crusty yellowish scab or sometimes a large blister.
 It can be seen anywhere on the skin but is often found around the nostrils and lips.
-If you suspect your child has impetigo, keep them home and follow up with your healthcare provider.
-They may return 24 hours after treatment with antibiotics.
-Keep areas covered until the discharge stops.

 -